-NOTE 11 - POSTEMPLOYMENT BENEFITS OTHER THAN PENSIONS
+NOTE 11 - POSTEMPLOYMENT BENEFITS OTHER THAN PENSIONS (OPEB)

-Defined Benefit Plan
+A. Defined Benefit Plan

-The Coventry Fire District administers a single-employer defined benefit post-employment healthcare plan.
-The plan does not include the pension benefits discussed in Note 10.
-The plan provides health and dental insurance benefits to eligible retirees through the District's group health and dental insurance plans, which cover both active and retired members.
-Benefits provisions are established by the collective bargaining agreement and amended through negotiations between the District's management and the union.
+The District administers a single-employer defined benefit post-employment benefit plan (The Plan).
+The Plan does not include the pension benefits discussed in Note 10.
+The Plan provides OPEB to eligible employees through the District's group health and dental insurance plans, which cover both active and retired members.
+Benefit terms and provisions are established by the collective bargaining agreement and amended through negotiations between the District's management and the union.
+No assets are accumulated in a trust that meets the criteria in paragraph 4 of Statement 75.
+Benefit payments are recognized when due and payable in accordance with the benefit terms.